oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		* `STOP_INSTANCE` - The instance is recovered in the stopped state.
 * `availability_domain` - The availability domain the instance is running in.
 Example: `Uocm:PHX-AD-1`
 * `boot_volume_id` - The OCID of the attached boot volume.
 If the `source_type` is `bootVolume`, this will be the same OCID as the `source_id`.
+* `capacity_reservation_id` - The OCID of the compute capacity reservation this instance is launched under.
+When this field contains an empty string or is null, the instance is not currently in a capacity reservation.
+For more information, see [Capacity Reservations](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/reserve-capacity.htm#default).
 * `compartment_id` - The OCID of the compartment that contains the instance.
 * `dedicated_vm_host_id` - The OCID of dedicated VM host.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`